ExtendRealityLtd/Academy/Documentation/HowToGuides/Basics/AddingTheOculusOVRCameraRig/README.md

 ### Done

-Now you have a Oculus OVRCameraRig in your scene.
-If you play your scene you will see that the game Main Camera is tracking the Oculus HMD and if there is a connected left and/or right Oculus controller then they will be tracking the Left/Right Anchors of the OVRCameraRig.
-The OVRCameraRig now can also be used by VRTK's Tracked Alias Object.
+Now you have a Oculus `OVRCameraRig` in your scene.
+If you play your scene you will see that the game Main Camera is tracking the Oculus HMD and if there is a connected left and/or right Oculus controller then they will be tracking the Left/Right Anchors of the `OVRCameraRig`.
+The `OVRCameraRig` now can also be used by VRTK's `Tracked Alias` Object.

 ![Oculus OVRCameraRig in scene](assets/images/OVRCameraRigInScene.PNG)